axiros/suckless-add-ons/README.md

 Once started, find the PID of it and send a kill -1 (HUP) to it.
 It should survive the reload and NOT hangup any longer.

+For alpha you need also the [alpha](https://st.suckless.org/patches/alpha/) patch and a running compositor.

 #### Theme Picker